Silent Lies: Plot

-After Raymond manages to convince Carl's contact about being Carl's dealer, Shelly comes home to see Carl had taken Tanya out to town and gotten her drunk.
+After Raymond manages to convince Carl's contact about being Carl's dealer, Raymond admits his feelings for Shelly.
+Shelly comes home to see Carl had taken Tanya out to town and gotten her drunk.
 Knowing what he could do to her sister, she diverts Carl's attention to her by suggestively touching him; he later goes to her room and she reluctantly allows her father to have sex with her.
 As Shelly begins retrieving items to stage her father's murder, Carl becomes suspicious and begins following her, and later violently confronts his daughter about what she is doing.
-Shelly manages to lie to Carl before she and Raymond set the final stages for their plan.
+Having been jealous of Raymond's closeness with Shelly, Carl asks if she had gotten pregnant by him, and Shelly lies and says she wanted to buy gifts to surprise him for his birthday, calming him down.

-Shelly and Raymond arrive at the site of the deal, an abandoned cabin, where they prepare for Carl's arrival.
+The next day, Shelly and Raymond arrive at the site of the deal, an abandoned cabin, where they prepare for Carl's arrival.
 Shelley fires at a figure which turns out to be Tanya, who Carl brought along with her, possibly to rape her.
 After patching up the seriously injured Tanya, Shelley, Raymond, and Carl fight around the cabin.
 Carl manages to gain the upper hand and holds Raymond and Shelley at gunpoint before he is finally gunned down by Tanya, who finally sees her father's abusive ways.
 Shelley tries to plant the evidence according to her plan but could not push through due to her trauma.
 Raymond tells her that they will instead tell the police the truth before they leave to get medical help for Tanya.